p-project/p-seeder-app/README.md

-# p-seeder
+# P-Seeder Application

-> The P-Seeder application
+This application is a friendly frontend for the P-Seeder engine, which allows users to upload and seed videos.

 ## Build Setup